alexb-tellmira/pr-merging/backend/README.md

-There once was a coder calle Schmidt
+There once was a coder called Schmidt